sadjow/makesure/README.md

 var validateAction = makesure(function(){
   this.validate(function(){
     return new Date().getDay() != 7;
-  }).orSay("The operation can't be performed on Sunday.");
+  }).orSay("The operation can't be performed on Sunday.")
+  .tag("sunday_restriction"); // if not set the tag default 'invalid' is used.
 })

 validateAction({}, function(error){
 // error == {
 //   error: {
+//     messages: {
-//     messages: ["The operation can't be performed on Sunday."]
+//       "The operation can't be performed on Sunday.": "sunday_restriction"
+//     }
 //   }
 // }
 })